zulip/python-zulip-api/zulip/README.md

 #### Installing

-This package uses distutils, so you can just run:
+This package uses setuptools, so you can just run:

     python setup.py install